-Celtic are one of the most successful and followed club in Scotland.
-Many great players have played for this great club throughout its history and in this article,we have tried to put together top 10 Celtic players ever.
+Celtic is one of the most successful and followed club in Scotland.
+Many great players have played for this great club throughout its history.
+In this article, we have tried to put together, ”top 10 Celtic players ever.”

 Here are the top 10 Celtic players ever –

 10. Packie Bonner